2017 Atlanta Falcons season

 The 2017 season was the Atlanta Falcons' 52nd in the National Football League (NFL), their first playing their home games at Mercedes-Benz Stadium, and their third under head coach Dan Quinn.
-They entered the season as the defending NFC champions and tried to defend their NFC title for a second consecutive trip to the Super Bowl after losing the previous year against the Patriots in Super Bowl LI after blowing a 28-3 lead.
+Atlanta entered the season as the defending NFC champions, following a historic collapse in Super Bowl LI where they surrendered a 28-3 lead and lost to the Patriots.

 This was the Falcons' first year in Mercedes-Benz Stadium after spending the previous 25 seasons in the Georgia Dome, which was demolished on November 20, 2017.
 Mercedes-Benz Stadium opened as scheduled on August 26, 2017; however, its retractable roof system was incomplete.
 The roof of Mercedes-Benz Stadium remained in the closed position for most of the 2017 season, with the roof opened only during the September 17 game against the Green Bay Packers, as contractors continued to fully mechanize the roof.

 On December 13, 2017, Tommy Nobis, the first player drafted by the Falcons, died at the age of 74.

 Despite the Falcons failing to improve on their 11–5 record from 2016 or defend their NFC South title, the team posted its first consecutive winning seasons and consecutive playoff berths since the 2012 season.
 The Falcons were the only NFC team from the 2016 playoffs to qualify for the 2017 playoffs.
 In the playoffs, the Falcons defeated the Los Angeles Rams in the NFC Wild Card Round, but lost against the eventual Super Bowl champion Philadelphia Eagles in the NFC Divisional Round despite being the first team to be favored over a number one seed in the Divisional Round.

-As of 2024, this represents the most recent winning season and playoff appearance for the Falcons.
+As of 2025, this is the most recent winning season and playoff appearance for the Falcons, and the Falcons currently hold the second-longest playoff drought, with only the New York Jets holding a longer drought, having last qualified for the playoffs in 2010.